Neo23x0/panopticon/README.md

 It runs a YARA rule set against a set of samples an measures the duration of a set of cycles over that sample set.

-The number of iterations over the sample set gets evaluated automatically by providing the number of seconds each rule should be tested against the sample set (default: 10).
+The number of iterations over the sample set gets evaluated automatically by providing the number of seconds each rule should be tested against the sample set (default: 15).

-## Prerequisites

-You need to find a good sample set that reflects best the use case in which you plan to use your YARA rules.

-If you have no idea where to start use ReactOS and download the [Live CD](https://reactos.org/download/).
-Mount the ISO and copy the contents of the folder `./reactos` into the `./samples` sub folder of panopticon.

-Plan which YARA rules you want to test.
-I've played around with sets of 10-100 rules.

 ## Usage